We are independent & ad-supported. We may earn a commission for purchases made through our links.

 Paulla Estes

-Paulla is a freelance writer and website editor who currently lives in Maine.
-Paulla has a B.A. in English Literature from George Mason University and over 15 years of experience as a freelancer.
-She relishes the flexibility and consistency of working on DelightedCooking articles, as well as the opportunity to constantly learn something new.
+Based in Maine, Paulla Estes is a freelance writer and website editor with a B.A. in English Literature from George Mason University.
+With over 15 years of experience in the field, Paulla appreciates the flexibility and consistency that comes with contributing to DelightedCooking.
+She relishes the opportunity to continuously learn new things while crafting informative and engaging articles for readers.

 Discussion Comments